cloudcreate-dk/essentials-spring-examples/mongodb-inbox-outbox/README.md

 # Essentials components: MongoDB Inbox-Outbox example

-The example uses the `spring-boot-starter-mongodb` to  provides Spring Boot auto-configuration for all MongoDB focused Essentials components.
+The example uses the `spring-boot-starter-mongodb` that provides Spring Boot auto-configuration for all MongoDB focused Essentials components.
 All `@Beans` auto-configured by this library use `@ConditionalOnMissingBean` to allow for easy overriding.

 The following Essentials components are auto configured: